secretstartups/handbook/total-rewards/benefits/modern-health/index.html.md

 ## Employee Assistance Program

 GitLab offers an Employee Assistance Program to all team members via [Modern Health](https://www.joinmodernhealth.com/).
 Modern Health provides technology and professional support to help reduce stress, feel more engaged, and be happier.
-Through GitLab, you have access to coaching sessions at no cost to you.
+Through GitLab, you have access to 5 coaching sessions and 6 therapy sessions at no cost to you as well as 100+ digital programs & mediations and unlimited live provider-led group sessions or circles.

 ### What does Modern Health offer?

 Modern Health is the one-stop shop for all tools related to mental well-being and self-improvement.
 Members gain access to the following features:
 * **Personalized Plan:** Take a well-being assessment and review which tools may be most helpful for you.
 * **Professional Support**: Get matched to a dedicated professional who can help you reach your personal and professional goals.
+As a GitLab team member, your first 5 coaching sessions are complimentary.
+After the allotted sessions have been utilized, team members can work directly with the provider to determinate a path forward at an additional cost to the team member.
-As a GitLab team member, your first 10 sessions are complimentary.
-If you need more than 10 sessions please reach out to the Total Rewards team at `total-rewards@domain` to review adding additional sessions.
+* **Therapy**: As of `2021-03-18`, GitLab has added Therapy to the offerings through Modern Health.
+As a GitLab team member, your first 6 therapy sessions are complimentary.
+After the allotted sessions have been utilized, team members can work directly with the provider to determinate a path forward at an additional cost to the team member.
-* **Therapy**: As of `2021-03-18`, GitLab plans to add therapy to the Employee Assistance Plan through Modern Health, with six sessions per calendar year included.
-More details will be added soon.
-In the meantime, please direct questions to the Total Rewards team in the `#total-rewards` Slack channel.
 * **Curated Content Library:** Learn quick tips and tricks to prevent burnout, manage stress, and cope with anxiety or depression based on our evidence-based digital programs.
 You can use these digital programs for in-the-moment support or to build your own toolkit of techniques to improve your mental well-being.
+* **Circles:** [Live community sessions](https://circles.modernhealth.com/) led by Modern Health therapists and coaches, designed to help you proactively improve your mental health.
+Access to circles is unlimited and center around topics such as foundations of mental health, healing asian communities, power of women, and others.

 If you’re still not sure where to get started, we recommend that you:
 1. Download the app and register your account
 2. Register and take the well-being assessment and
-1. Get matched to a dedicated coach who can work with you to figure out next steps.
+1. Get matched to a dedicated coach and/or therapist who can work with you to figure out next steps.

 ### Which areas does Modern Health support?